-Over the past twenty years my best therapist, guide and teacher has been a ‘wise man’ whom I contact through a fantasy journey.
+Over the past forty years my best therapist, guide and teacher has been a ‘wise man’ whom I contact through a fantasy journey.
 I have checked the advice that I have had from this source against ‘real-life’ therapists and enlightenment masters – and most importantly, against the experience of my own life.
 Every check has demonstrated without a shadow of doubt that the advice and guidance I have received is the very best I could have had.
 Indeed people with whom I have shared my experiences have been astounded at the depth of wisdom and perception in the advice I have received.
 It has ranged from practical advice on how to write a book, to detailed medical advice on how to take care of myself, to guidance on how to meditate as well as continual answering of questions on all aspects of my relationships and personal growth.
 It is a fountain of wisdom.
 And the good news is that it is available to you too.

 The wise man fantasy is well known in the humanistic psychological growth world.
 It is used in many eclectic growth groups, as well as in more obvious disciplines such as psychosynthesis and gestalt.
 I have personally used it in ongoing and weekend encounter groups – and have found that it works for everyone.
 It is a very simple fantasy and there are many variations on the same basic theme.
 The version I present below is largely based on that given in John Steven’s excellent book ‘Awareness’.
 I have abbreviated it a little for my own use – which is frequent.
 Generally I use this once a month, however when things get tough I might use it twice a day.
 It is not a limited source of knowledge!